 Does tooth bonding break easily?

-How many times can a tooth be bonded?
+How many times can you bond a tooth?

 You can bond as many times as you’d like as long as your tooth has the necessary structure.
 The more times you bond to a tooth, the more likely it is that the tooth may deteriorate, so too much bonding may eventually cause your tooth to require a crown.